Kafū, aged forty-one.

 September 16th.

-The wind and rain were severe.
+The wind and rain raged.

 September 18th.